dmbrownlee/demo/networkplus/labfiles/lab12-1/README.md

 # Neighbor Discovery Protocol

 ## Setup
-For this lab, please load the '/Users/[USERNAME]/demo/networkplus/labfiles/lab12-1/IPv6-NDP.pcapng' into Wireshark.
+Open '/Users/[USERNAME]/demo/networkplus/labfiles/lab12-1/IPv6-NDP.pcapng' in Wireshark.

 ## Lab
-For this lab, we're reviewing the Neighbor Discovery Protocol.
 The Neighbor Discovery Protocol (NDP) makes the IPv6 automation magic work.
 NDP consists of four different packet types: Neighbor solicitation, Neighbor advertisement, Router solicitation, and Router advertisement.

 **How does the Neighbor solicitation and Neighbor advertisement segments of NDP replace IPv4’s Address Resolution Protocol (ARP)?**
 - When an IPv6 host joins a network, it sends out multicast neighbor solicitation packets which all begin with ff02 to search for other computers on its broadcast domain.
 Only the other IPv6-capable hosts on the broadcast domain will hear the multicast neighbor solicitation packet and then respond with a unicast neighbor advertisement packet, essentially saying, “I hear you and this is who I am.”